tj-actions/changed-files/README.md

        - name: Run step if all files listed above have changed
          if: steps.changed-files-specific.outputs.all_changed == 'true'
          run: |
-           echo "Both my-file.txt and test.txt have changed."
+           echo "All files listed above has changed."

        - name: Run step if any of the listed files above change
          if: steps.changed-files-specific.outputs.any_changed == 'true'
          run: |
-           echo "Either my-file.txt or test.txt have changed."
+           echo "One or more files listed above has changed."

 ```